mumunha/TeleCode/README.md

 2. **Execute coding tasks**:
    ```
-   /code fix the authentication bug in login.py
    /code add input validation to the user registration form
    /code refactor the database connection module
-   /code add unit tests for the API endpoints
+   /ask explain how the authentication system works
+   /ask where is the login function defined
    ```

 3. **Check status**: